DataCanvasIO/Hypernets/docs/source/experiment.rst

 The second stage feature selection
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 *CompeteExperiment* supports continuing data processing with the trained model, which is officially called  *Two-stage search*.
-There are two types of Two-stage processings supported by *CompeteExperiment*: Two-stage feature selection and pseudo label which will be covered in the rest of this section.
+There are two types of Two-stage processing supported by *CompeteExperiment*: Two-stage feature selection and pseudo label which will be covered in the rest of this section.

 In *CompeteExperiment*, the second stage feature selection is to choose models with good performances in the first stage, and use *permutation_importance* to evaluate them to give better features.